tencentyun/intlcloud-documents/yehe_doc/视频服务/云点播/开发指南/视频处理/预置参数模板列表_intl_en.md

-VOD supports initiating video processing by replacing complicated parameter sets with parameter templates.
+With VOD, you can replace complicated parameter sets with parameter templates when initiating video processing.
 It offers a variety of preset parameter templates suitable for different video processing scenarios.

 ## Video Conversion

-Preset parameter templates for video conversion are divided into the following types:
+Preset parameter templates for video conversion:
 - Preset transcoding templates
 - Preset remuxing templates
 - Preset animated image generating templates